 - Have a network of emergency contacts including family, friends, and animal shelters that are located out of harm’s way.

 - Bring some clean towels and blankets for makeshift bedding if your pet needs it.

 - Have temporary housing options for your pet (with family, friends, or shelters) available in case you can’t take them with you.

 - Practice evacuation drills before any weather event takes place to help your pet get used to the experience and allow for a quicker exit when the time comes.

-If you have other questions about hurricane safety and preparation, please call us at any of our 3 locations and we’ll be glad to assist you!
+If you have other questions about hurricane safety and preparation, please call us at either of our locations and we’ll be glad to assist you!